Portrait photography requires good equipment and a keen eye. But what is the best lens for portraits? This article is here to help you.

 What Focal Length Should You Choose

-When it comes to portrait photography, the focal length is important when choosing the best lens for portraits.
-You need to take into account what you will be using the lens for.
+Then, you need to take into account what you will be using the lens for.

 For example, a small, cramped studio space isn’t big enough to warrant a 70-200mm lens.